sotoseattle/workshops/submissions/sotoseattle/funct_approach/README.md

 Gosu makes it extremelly easy to set up the visualization of the board.

-# Next Steps
+#### Next Steps

-- Make it recursive
-- Implement Tail Call Optimization ??
+- Make it recursive and implement Tail Call Optimization ??
-- Could this work with the visualization ??
+- But then, how could I make it work with the visualization window object ??